Find below some amazing hikes we’ve been recording, you can download the GPX files to use with your favorite app !

 Walk back on your tracks to the wooden bridge, cross it and keep walking straight at the signs following “Rondetunet”, walk passed “Gammelsætra” by the other side and follow the trail along Lake Musvøltjonna.
 Just after a small bridge and when you see old cabins which are “Musvølsætra” there is a sign indicating “Rondetunet” to the right.
 Don’t follow it but keep straight between the cabins.
 Walk until a bridge made out of corrugated metal sheets and at the intersection right after, make a left (don’t miss that one !).
 Follow all the way through moss and pine trees, passing a nice little lake and walking on a few wooden sticks to avoid getting all muddy until you get back onto the main trail you started from.
 Keep following that track back to the beginning, crossing the wooden bridges and then the Atna until you get back to Strømbu.

-Start right from the Lodge, to have a gentle start, head onto the parking and walk North to the end until you find a sign on the other side of the road indicating the Pika 5km (not the one straight in front of the Lodge porch, this one works too but is steeper).
+Start from the Rondane River Lodge, to have a gentle start, head onto the parking and walk North to the end until you find a sign on the other side of the road indicating the Pika 5km (not the one straight in front of the Lodge porch, this one works too but is steeper).
 Follow the path in front of you and the red signs hanged in the trees.
 It starts gentle and make a bend on top of which you’ll find another sign when joining the steeper way up.
 Keep walking up until you cross the power line and get to another sign indicating Pika and Overdaelssætra straight ahead.
 For a more peaceful and authentic experience, don’t follow the sign but head left following a narrower path.
 Follow that one all the way out from the treeline and into the open land.
 It is marked by cairns all the way up.

 You will soon be able to see the summit where you’re heading slightly to your right hand side (it is actually the fore-top but Pika is right behind).
 Keep following the cairns until you reach the summit.